fndov/flake-template/README.md

-### This is a beginner's guide to setting up a NixOS system using flakes.
+### This is a beginners guide to setting up a NixOS system using flakes.

 #### Why this flake?